NeevanMohanty/OIBSIP/Airbnb_Task2_Part1_README.md

   ## Dataset Description

   The dataset used in this project consists of raw and unprocessed data.
 It may include:
-  -Missing (null) values
+  - Missing (null) values
-  -Duplicate records
+  - Duplicate records
-  -Inconsistent data formats
+  - Inconsistent data formats
-  -Incorrect or mismatched data types
+  - Incorrect or mismatched data types

   This dataset serves as a practical example for demonstrating various data cleaning techniques.